Missouri wine country, done compactly

 Hermann Wine Trail Guide

-Hermann is one of the easier wine weekends to pace well, because the wineries, downtown core, and overnight options all sit close enough together to feel like one trip instead of separate errands.
+Hermann is one of the easier wine weekends to pace well, because the wineries, downtown core, and overnight options all sit close enough together to work as one trip instead of separate errands.

 The official Hermann Wine Trail groups six family-owned wineries, which is part of why the region is so usable.
-It gives visitors a clean framework, but the smartest weekends still choose a few anchor stops instead of trying to collect everything in one afternoon.
+It gives visitors a easy way to think about the region, but the smartest weekends still choose a few anchor stops instead of trying to collect everything in one afternoon.

 Good anchor stops for a Hermann wine weekend